 Low quality products?
 Junk food?
 Kids as salespeople?
 More and more schools are taking a good hard look at how their schools fundraise.
 If we push for clean eating and healthy lifestyles during school, then why are we still having our students sell products that do just the opposite?

-Leading schools have discovered that friends and family give because they want to support to the student, not because of the products being sold.
+Leading schools have discovered that friends and family give because they want to support the student, not the products being sold.
 There's no longer the need to have your students running in circles selling products your school really doesn't believe in and donors don't actually want or need.
 Walk the walk and talk the talk.

 2. are we Being a Good Steward of Funds?